bhauman/figwheel-main/docs/docs/build_inputs.md

 Now when we leave development mode the priority changes.
 We normally do not want to include extra source files in a deployed artifact and we have no need for feedback on files that are not getting deployed.
-When we compile one big artifact with in `:optimizations` level `:whitespace` we don't want it to contain unneeded namespaces.
+When we compile one big artifact with `:optimizations` level `:whitespace` we don't want it to contain unneeded namespaces.

 `figwheel.main` uses the file containing your `:main` namespace as the